tomMckechnie-90/CodeNest/README.md

 #### Responsive Front-End (Must Haves)

-As a user, I want to view and interact with a responsive front-end, so that I can have a seamless experience on any device.
+As a user, I want to interact with a responsive front-end, so that I can have a seamless experience on any device.

 #### CRUD Functionality (Must Haves)